icinganalysis/icinganalysis.github.io/content/NACA-TN-1178.md

 ambient temperature in the former tests would result in increased kinetic heating (lower cp) and a reduction in evaporative cooling.
 >
-> The teat data indicate that the temperature rise of the leading edges of the propeller blades could be expected to provide only limited ice prevention in flight-natural-icing conditions and therefore it may be concluded that little or no protection would be provided to the leading-edge
+> The test data indicate that the temperature rise of the leading edges of the propeller blades could be expected to provide only limited ice prevention in flight-natural-icing conditions and therefore it may be concluded that little or no protection would be provided to the leading-edge